 The following flow chart outlines the Social Studies course options at each grade level.
 Students need 3 years of Social Studies credits to graduate from high school.
-Social Studies is not a requirement as a 9th grader, however there is an optional Social Studies elective Advanced Placement Option or through the Environmental Studies class.
+Social Studies is not a requirement as a 9th grader, however there is an optional Social Studies elective Advanced Placement Option.
 Then starting in 10th grade, all students have the option for a grade level or Advanced Placement course option.
-All students will be required to take .5 credits of Civics and .5 credits of CWP, Women's Studies 2, or AP Government and Politics.
+All students will be required to take .5 credits of Civics and .5 credits of CWP, Women's Studies 2, or AP Government and Politics to meet Social Studies Graduation Requirements.